 .
 We will design a custom engine and generator specified specifically for the P2.
 Power out in the prop is 100kW (approx. 130HP) and the generator will produce 57-60kW of power charging the batteries.
 The combustion engine will be a wankel engine that runs on bio-diesel fuels and jet-fuel.
 The fuel tank can hold 100l and this should give you a flying time of 5-6 hrs max.

 The aircraft being developed is a proof-of-concept vehicle, to prove that all the new systems being integrated work and can be put into production.
 The prototype is being built in a low cost manner, without expensive molds (moldless).
-The work started in 2011, and the prototype should be completed by 2014.
+The work started in 2011, and the prototype should be completed within Q2 2015.